seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Alter Self
 	- An inhaler with different labels depending on which form I take.
 - Arcane Lock
-	- Paint that's been mixed with gold dust that you paint to symbol of a lock on
+	- Paint that's been mixed with gold dust that you paint the symbol of a lock on
 - Blur
 	- Activate a device that is constantly pulling you in and out of reality
 - Continual Flame